 You may feel pain in your groin or arm where the catheter was placed.
 You may also have some bruising around and below the incision that was made to insert the catheter.

 In general, people who have angioplasty can walk around within 6 hours after the procedure.
 Complete recovery takes a week or less.
 Keep the area where the catheter was inserted dry for 24 to 48 hours.
 If the catheter was inserted into your arm, recovery is often faster.

 If the doctor put the catheter in through your groin:

-- Walking short distances on a flat surface is okay.
-Limit going up and down stairs to around twice a day for the first 2 to 3 days.
+- Walking short distances on a flat surface is OK.
+Limit going up and downstairs to around twice a day for the first 2 to 3 days.

 If the doctor put the catheter in your arm:

 - DO NOT lift anything heavier than 10 pounds (4.5 kilograms).
 (This is a little more than a gallon of milk).

 - DO NOT do any heavy pushing, pulling, or twisting.

 For a catheter in your groin or arm:

 - Avoid sexual activity for 2 to 5 days.
 Ask your doctor when it will be OK to start again.